 - A desire to make more money

-- Lethargy and boredom derived working for the same law firm
+- Lethargy and boredom from working for the same law firm

 - A likelihood of not making partner